jennguyen1/nhuyhoa/_posts/2015-08-30-Linux-Commands.md

 # using rsync
 rsync -a filename username@place:file_directory

-# using scp (after ssh)
+# using scp
-scp original.file location.to.transfer
+scp original.file user@location.to.transfer:file_path

 # using scp with directories
 scp -rp file location.to.transfer